Culture seems to be one of those words that means everything and nothing at the same time.

 So something else has to be.

 That something is culture.
 It's the collection of habits, unwritten rules, and shared standards that shape how your team behaves when no one's watching.
 It determines whether a safety issue gets flagged immediately or quietly ignored.
 Whether a frustrated teacher snaps at a coworker or takes a breath and asks for help.
-Whether your policies hold up on a random Tuesday or quietly dissolve the moment you step away for a meeting.
+Whether your policies hold up on any given day or quietly dissolve the moment you step away for a meeting.

 You can try to manage all of this through supervision — constant presence, constant correction, constant follow-up.
 And for a while, it works.
-But it's exhausting, it doesn't scale, and honestly?
-It's a slow road to burnout.
+But it's exhausting, it doesn't hold up over time, and it's a slow road to burnout.

 Culture is the alternative.
 When it's strong, your team holds the standard — not because you're watching, but because they've genuinely bought into why it matters.